 6) Be Consistent – with your words and actions.
 Consistency builds trust, because you know what to expect, words and actions are aligned, you learn you can count on your partner.
 Be consistent with your partner, if you say you are going to do something, do it.
 If your behaviors and your words are not consistent with one another, it will be hard for your partner to trust you.
 If you are consistently inconsistent, you are ultimately sending a message to your partner that you can not be trusted.

-Damage is done when you: make promises that you do not keep, treat your partner lovingly and shower them with attention one day, and then have limited interaction with them the next day for no reason, you tell your partner that they can call you anytime and you will be there for them and when they call you are not available/do not pick up.
+Damage is done when you: make promises that you do not keep, treat your partner lovingly and shower them with attention one day, and then have limited interaction with them the next day for what feels to them like no reason, you tell your partner that they can call you anytime and you will be there for them and when they call you are not available/do not pick up.
 Damage is done when you commit to do something and do not follow through.
 Inconsistency and unpredictability cause people to be constantly on guard which is a major cause of anxiety and stress, making it nearly impossible for someone to feel safe.

 Safety is created when you: follow through on what you say you are going to do, keep your word, establish trust by being consistent.
 Be yourself at all times and if you put your best foot forward in the beginning of the relationship, then put your best foot forward throughout your relationship.
 Consistency sends a message to others that you can be trusted.